skalizzo/TP_Importer/README.md

 # TP Importer

-This package is used for importing our main Titelplanung Excel file;
+This package is used for importing our main Titelplanung Excel files;
 <br>
 as this data is used in different systems this package provides adapters to use the imported data within different products
 <br>